Photos of Tajikistan: 70 surreal snaps of Western Tajikistan

 … and offers good views of the Palace of Nations, where Tajikistan’s President works.

 But, of course, everyone is different, and what catches my eye might bore yours!
 The best thing you can do is dive into Tajikistan and see for yourself.
-Don’t forget to report back and let me know which tickled your fancies the most!
+Don’t forget to report back (with plenty of your own photos of Tajikistan) and let me know which tickled your fancies the most!

 Strictly Necessary Cookies